8th session of the Central Committee of the League of Communists of Serbia: Days preceding the 8th session

 In light of the events in Kosovo and Paraćin, Stambolić and Pavlović endeavoured to tackle the issue at hand, with Pavlović calling a press conference on 11 September.
 In his assessment, Pavlović highlighted the increasing prevalence of Serbian nationalism and underscored the significance of critiquing this ideology, pointing out its inability to address social issues or enhance inter-nationality events.
 "We must criticise Serbian nationalism today because, among other things, Serbian nationalists imagine themselves as saviours of the Serbian cause in Kosovo, without in fact being able to solve a single social problem, and especially without being able to improve inter-nationality events", Pavlović said during the press conference.
 In the following days, Milošević discussed the Kosovo issue with Dušan Mitević, a journalist from RTB.
-Milošević told Mitević that Marković had written an op-ed, titled "Dragiša Pavlović's Shallow Opinions", about the dispute between himself and Pavlović under Politika journalist Dragoljub Milanović's name.
+Milošević told Mitević that Marković had written an op-ed, titled "Dragiša Pavlović's Shallow Opinions", about the dispute between himself and Pavlović under the Politika journalist Dragoljub Milanović's name.
 With the op-ed's publication, the policy differences between the Stambolić–Pavlović group and Milošević came to light.
 Dejan Jović referred to the Stambolić–Pavlović grouping as "institutionalists" and Milošević's supporters as "revolutionists", while Stambolić, in his 1995 book The Road to Nowhere, used the terms "cool heads" and "hot heads".
 There were also other policy differences between them regarding the proper implementation of democratic centralism and a dispute over personnel appointments.

 Milošević consulted with Borisav Jović, a member of the SKS Presidency and future president of the Assembly of SR Serbia, shortly after the 11 September conference in which Jović told him that Pavlović had to be expelled from the party; Milošević agreed with Jović's suggestion.
 Pavlović called another session of the City Committee of Belgrade on 17 September where he tried to clarify his political position, stating "Inflammatory words bring nothing but fire.
 With unmeasured words, only a hysterical mood without a solution that leads to the worst will be created".
 Pavlović told the attendees that Stambolić wrote him a letter in which he said that if he did not get the right to speak at the session of the Central Committee of SKS, Stambolić would speak in his favour.
 Despite the SKS Presidency's position, the League of Communists of Belgrade still stood behind Pavlović.
 Mitević, in the minority, particularly criticised the letter and Stambolić's involvement.
 The following day, on 18 September, a closed session of the presidency of the Central Committee of SKS was held, with Pavlović's comments at the press conference only on the agenda.
 When officials tried to interpret his press conference differently and present him as being opposed to the policies of the presidency of the Central Committee of SKS, Pavlović denied the accusations that were made against him.
 At the session, Vllasi, Stambolić, Branislav Ikonić, and Desimir Jevtić supported Pavlović.
-Stambolić tried to reconcile Pavlović and Milošević, and suggested that "they meet for coffee every day, or maybe even lemonade".
+Stambolić tried to reconcile Pavlović and Milošević and suggested that "they meet for coffee every day, or maybe even lemonade".